CalebChu/GUI-Calculator/README.md

 # GUI-Calculator
-A calculator gui made with python.
+A calculator gui made with python library tkinter.